SenseNet/docs.sensenet.com/content/concepts/introduction/02-what-is-headless-cms.md

 metaDescription: "sensenet - What is a headless CMS"
 ---

-Headless content management system (CMS) is the trend of the years past.
-It is built as a content repository where you can store your contents and reach it through RESTful APIs.
-It is reactive: another system requests the content as and when it’s needed.
-Since it is a headless CMS there is no ui, so you have the freedom to build it based on your requirements.
-Thanks to its API-first concept it is easy to integrate with and gives more freedom to the developer to choose framework for his project.
+The concept of a headless content management system (CMS) is the trend of these past years.
+It is built as a content repository where you can store your content and reach it through RESTful APIs.
+It is reactive: another system requests the content as and when it is needed.
+Since it is headless, there is no user interface (UI), giving you freedom to build it according to your requirements.
+Due to its API-first concept, it is easy to integrate with and provides more freedom to developers to choose framework for their projects.

-# What's a headless CMS anyway?
+# What is a headless CMS anyway?

 - loosely connected, often interchangeable components
 - easy to integrate with
 - scalable
 - fast and flexible content delivery
-- future proof
+- future-proof
 - few publisher and developer dependencies
 - simple deployment
 - good for content centric solutions